 Service Value Chain

 The Service Value Chain is an operating model, which outlines the key activities required to respond to demand and facilitate value realization through the creation and management of products and services.
-Each organization will allocate the Service Value Chain according to their business needs.
-The SVC responds to the trigger, the question and the need of an organization.
+Each organisation will allocate the Service Value Chain according to their business needs.
+The SVC responds to the trigger, the question and the need for an organisation.

 The six main activities of the ITIL Service Value Chain are;

-In reality, the SVC needs other elements in order to be completed.
+In reality, the SVC needs other elements to be completed.
 Even if these elements are not part of the chain: the trigger, or the question, the need that the SVC responds to.

-Every organization will be able to define its own specific value stream starting from the reference Service Value Chain.
+Every organisation will be able to define its specific Value Stream starting from the referenced Service Value Chain.

 Different factors are included while creating the value stream, like:

-All above mentioned elements either influence or determine how the Value stream is defined.
+All the above-mentioned elements either influence or determine how the Value Stream is defined.